OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

 The Configuration Sources are loaded in the above order, and settings lower in the hierarchy will override values configured higher up, i.e. an Global Tenant value will always be overridden by an Environment Variable.

 !!! note
-    Not all modules, even if they expose `IOptions`-based configuration, have built-in support for `IShellConfiguration` keys.
-So the patterns in the `appsettings.json` examples below won't necessarily work for just any module out of the box.
-Keep reading on how you can combine the two.
+    The `IShellConfiguration` patterns in the `appsettings.json` examples below will only work for modules that specifically support such configuration.
+You can check out the given module's code or documentation to see if this is the case.

 ### `IShellConfiguration` in the `OrchardCore.Cms.Web.csproj` Startup Project